Iglesias-Leafwind/Wave-Born/README.md

 -> (turtlelike) medium ground enemy his cry is a medium to high frequency sound

 --> makes a small stomp sound when walking around

---> if he sees the player jumps in that direction even if the player is no longer there
+--> if he sees the player jumps in that direction even if the player is no longer there (takes a while to jump)

 -> (giant whale) giant flying enemy with high frequency sound

---> shouts and gets ready to fire a giant laser from its belly
+--> shouts and gets ready to fire a giant laser from its belly --> the length of his shout is the duration of its laser beam --> randomly shouts and fires laser based on the shout

 --> is incredibly slow